JJLongoria/aura-helper/README.md

 ---

 # [**Configuration Guide**](#configuration-guidie)
-For use Aura Helper with all its features, you must to install Aura Helper CLI.
-[Click here](https://github.com/JJLongoria/aura-helper-CLI) and follow the instructions.
+To use Aura Helper with all its features, you must to install Aura Helper SFDX Plugin.
+[Click here](https://github.com/JJLongoria/aura-helper-sfdx) and follow the instructions.
+Aura Helper allow yo the user to install from VSCode when install Aura Helper (or detect that does not have the plugin installed)

 # [**Aura Helper Features**](#aura-helper-features)
 Aura Helper has too many features to make work easy and faster to all Salesforce Developers.